kuzzleio/documentation/src/sdk-reference/java/1/document/delete/index.md

 # delete

-Given a document id, deletes the corresponding document from Kuzzle.

-Only documents in the persistent data storage layer can be deleted.
+Deletes a document.

-The optional parameter refresh can be used with the value wait_for in order to wait for the document to be deleted (and to no longer be available in search).
+The optional parameter `refresh` can be used with the value `wait_for` in order to wait for the document to be indexed (and to no longer be available in search).

 ## Arguments